ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 https://<your-apim-backend-instance>.azure-api.net/internal-status-0123456789abcdef
 ```

-Calling the backend API Management instance should return a 403 Forbidden response.
-This is because the backend requires a client certificate for authentication.
+Calling the backend API Management instance should either return a 403 Forbidden response immediately or request a client certificate.
+This is because the backend requires mTLS.

-> Take note that while the default health endpoint for a Consumption tier API Management instance is `/internal-status-0123456789abcdef`, it's `/status-0123456789abcdef` for other tiers.
+> Take note that while the default health endpoint for a Consumption tier API Management instance is `/internal-status-0123456789abcdef`, it is `/status-0123456789abcdef` for other tiers.
 > Also, if you're not using the Consumption tier, the default health endpoint will not require mTLS.
 Instead, you'll need to create your own API in the backend API Management instance that requires mTLS.
 See the post [Validate client certificates in API Management](/blog/2024/02/02/validate-client-certificates-in-api-management/) in this series for more information.

 ### Add API and backend configuration

-Next, we'll call the backend API Management instance from the client API Management instance.
+Next, we'll call the backend from the client.
 For this, we'll need two things.
-First, we'll create a backend in the client API Management instance that will contain the backend configuration, such as the base URL of the backend.
+First, we'll create a backend resource in the client API Management instance that will contain the backend configuration, such as the base URL.
 Then, we'll add an API to the client API Management instance that will forward requests to the backend.
-We'll apply a test-driven approach and first connect to the backend using TLS.
+We'll apply a test-driven approach and initially connect to the backend using TLS.
 This should fail.

 Start by creating a `main.bicep` file and add the following code: